The list shown below represents typical modules/components studied and may change from time to time. Read more in our terms and conditions.

 There is the opportunity in year 1 to take optional modules to tailor your neuroscience degree programme to the areas you’re most interested in, across the biosciences and beyond.

-At the end of year 1, our flexible degree structure may offer you the opportunity to transfer onto other suitable, related degree courses.
+At the end of year 1, our flexible degree structure may offer you the opportunity to transfer onto other suitable, related degree courses within the School of Biomedical Sciences, subject to academic performance and availability.

 You will gain a more detailed exposure to the systems, processes and functions of the body.
 Core and optional modules will build upon and apply your knowledge from the molecular neuroscience level up to the whole brain.
-In year 2, there is more choice in the topics you can choose within modules.
+In year 2, there is more choice in the topics you may choose allowing you to tailor your degree.

 Modules are taught in an integrated way that brings together normal structure and function with changes in disease and treatment.
 Advanced neuroscience concept units include aspects of neurobiology, neuropharmacology and molecular neuroscience.

-In year 2 the modules are taught in a way that balances facilitated and independent learning.
+In year 2 the modules are taught via facilitated and independent learning.
 You’ll have a range of optional modules to select from, including human diseases, bioinformatics, or chemotherapy, and develop your understanding of research methods and experimental skills.
 You will further develop your personal and professional skills including critical thinking, creative problem solving, team-working, and critical reasoning skills.

 At the end of Year 2 you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Advanced neuroscience concept units I – Students can build subject specialist knowledge by focusing on units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
-Units may include advanced concepts in cellular and molecular neuroscience, or the central neural control of physiological processes and function
+Advanced Neuroscience Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
+Units may include advanced concepts in cellular and molecular neuroscience, or the central neural control of physiological processes and function.

-Advanced neuroscience concept units II – This module builds on first year and prepares students for Specialist Topic units in Year 3.
+Advanced Neuroscience Concept Units II (20 credits) – This module builds on first year and prepares students for Specialist Topic units in Year 3.
 Units may include the neuropharmacological basis of disease, or regenerative medicine.

 In the integrated Masters programme the focus of year 3 is to extend your understanding of key topics in the biomedical sciences right up to the very forefront of what is current in research.
 Using your knowledge gained during Levels 1 and 2 and your critical thinking and analytical skills, you will learn to interpret advanced research data, critically evaluate theories and make decisions about how to test new ideas.